contiv-experimental/docker/docs/extend/authorization.md

     "Allow": "Determined whether the user is allowed or not", "Msg":   "The authorization message",
-    "Err":   "The error message if things go wrong"
+    "Err":   "The error message if things go wrong" "Policies" : "The policies associated with the allowed request."
 }
 ```
 #### /AuthzPlugin.AuthZRes